DanielMazurkiewicz/WebAI/README.md

   options example:
   {
     dataTypeAs: "base64",   // available options: base64, array, ?typedArray?
     layers: {               // if provided - exports only selected layers/selected range of layers as NN JSON object
+                            // allows to make autoencoder NNs
+                            // should throw an error if there is any pipe that would make splitting NN impossible
       from: "input"
       to: "output"
     }